Video game monetization: Methods

 Although there are several business models to monetize video games, they can be categorized into six major models.
 A video game may use more than one of these models at once.

 Retail

 Retail purchase is the traditional method by which games are sold from brick and mortar stores or online retailers.
 Customers pay for a physical copy of the game and any other game related peripheral devices required for play in-store.
-Retail purchasing has previously made up the bulk of game-related transactions, but it has been on the decline in recent years due to the rise of digital distribution and mobile gaming.
+Retail purchasing has previously made up the bulk of game-related transactions, but it has been on the decline since the 2010s due to the rise of digital distribution and mobile gaming.
 However, the importance of brick and mortar game stores as a place for gamers to gather and show their passion still remains.
 Furthermore, some retail purchases may come with collectible boxes and possible in-game items to attract customers over digital download.
 The retail market also incorporates the second-hand market, the trading-in and resale of used games, such as through GameStop.